ppati000/website/content/posts/professionalism.md

 * Coworkers are less likely to encounter distractions, allowing them to focus on more fundamental issues (e.g., correctness and maintainability of the solution).
 Automated tools can already catch some distractions, but they are mostly limited to syntax and formatting issues.
 * Catching some issues early might save an additional round-trip time between the author and the reviewer.
 * Personally, I gain a more holistic view of my code.
-This allows me to document certain decisions explicitly when asking for a review.
+This allows me to document certain decisions explicitly before asking for a review.
-* Finally, I feel good for detecting and fixing the stupidity that I created a few minutes ago.
+* Finally, I feel good for detecting and fixing the mess I created a few minutes ago.

 I am not sure if self-reviewing code works for everyone—but I can recommend trying it.
 Even a quick glance might already be beneficial.